Programs in Graduate Study

 • A maximum of three (3) credits of C level work may be applied to the master’s degree program.
 (See specific programs for course limitations.)

 • A student who fails to maintain a 3.00 grade point average will be placed on probation at the end of the term the grade point average falls below 3.00.
-If by the end of the following term the graduate student has not raised his or her grade point average to 3.00 or above, the student will be dismissed from the graduate program and from further study at the University.
+If by the end of the following term the graduate student has not raised the grade point average to 3.00 or above, the student will be dismissed from the graduate program and from further study at the University.

 • Students receiving a grade of “C”, “D”, or “F” may repeat the course one time; the original grade shall remain on the transcript and be computed in the cumulative GPA.
 (See specific programs for limitations.)